Back | Home | Aller à version française

 2A1.
 A soft>>hard constructive information computer and a hard>>soft informational construction computer.
 Neuronic generation and growth.
 Experience.
 Passive conditioning (pavlovian) and operant conditioning (trial and error)

-When comparing the human computer - the brain - to non-human computers or techniques, what first strikes in the latter is the distinction between the hardware on the one hand - meaning the engine - and the software on the other - meaning the information (programme and data) that circulates and organises.
+When comparing the human computer - the brain - to non-human computers or techniques, what first strikes in the latter is the distinction between the hardware on the one hand - meaning the engine - and the software on the other - meaning the information (programs and data) that circulates and organizes.
 Moreover, the mobile software is distinct from the fixed software.
-For example, the text that I am now writing can be modified without changing the programme that supports it (WORD).
+For example, the text that I am now writing can be modified without changing the program that supports it (WORD).

 When we say that a brain is a computer gifted with experience, we must thus consider its character hard>><<soft and its extremely close ties with transforming-informing activities, those of its host body and those of the milieu where this host body intervenes.
 Experience thus understood in the strong sense distinguishes so much the brain computer from technical computers of today that we can affirm that it is not a computer at all < R.April.98,109> or that it is a very special computer, both neuronic (neuronal, neural) and experimenting computer.
 We have adopted the second rhetoric as the most telling for an anthropogeny.